blacksun1/cv/README.md

 Specialising in DevOps and full stack development using NodeJS, MongoDB and AngularJS.

 * Setup of grunt build tools.
-* Building CloudFormation and puppet scripts to setup extranet environment.
+* Building CloudFormation and puppet scripts to setup pre-live environment.
 * Creating and planning stories for new products.
 * Implementation of NodeJs and JavaScript code.
+* Software design for event driven architecture.

 **Highlights**